jrjensen14/JRJs-Portfolio/README.md

 # JRJs-Portfolio

 ## Purpose
-A website that shows off all my hard work
+A website that shows off my working progress.

 ## Built With
 * HTML